-For non-continuous service employees, if the holiday falls on a Saturday, it shall be observed on the preceding Friday; if the holiday falls on a Sunday, it shall be observed on the following Monday.
+For non-safety service employees, if the holiday falls on a Saturday, it shall be observed on the preceding Friday; if the holiday falls on a Sunday, it shall be observed on the following Monday.
 If the holiday occurs while an employee is on vacation leave, the vacation day will not be charged against such leave.
 An employee shall receive holiday pay rather than paid sick leave for any holiday which occurs when he is absent on sick leave.
 Holiday pay will not be given to any employee who is on a leave of absence without pay.
-An employee must be on approved leave status before and after the holiday in order to be eligible for holiday pay.